trevordevore/levurehelper-dropDMG/README.md

 ## Configuring settings for the helper

-Now that DropDMG is set up you need to tell the helper the [format](https://c-command.com/dropdmg/manual#format) for the DMG file, the `layout name`, and optionally the `license name` and `volume name`.
+Now that DropDMG is set up you can to tell the helper the [format](https://c-command.com/dropdmg/manual#format) for the DMG file, the `layout name`, the `license name`, and the `volume name`.
+All of these settings are optional.

 For a list of acceptable `format` values type `man dropdmg` in a Terminal window.

 You can also provide the path to the `dropdmg` command line tool if for some reason you need to.
 This shouldn't be required though.

-If `volume name` is empty then your application name will be used as the volume name.

 ```
 # app.yml